basava0203/DYNAMIX_01/README.md

-# Netflix Movies & TV Shows Analysis
+# Netflix Content Analysis

 ## 🎬 Project Overview
-A comprehensive data analysis project exploring Netflix's catalog of movies and TV shows to uncover insights about content trends, genre popularity, ratings distribution, and regional content availability.
+A comprehensive data analysis project exploring Netflix's catalog of movies to uncover insights about content trends, genre popularity, ratings distribution, and regional content availability.

 ## 🎯 Purpose
 To analyze Netflix's content library and provide data-driven insights that can inform content acquisition, production decisions, and user engagement strategies.